-The Code of conduct is available online, for further information you can contact compliance@semperitgroup.com.
+The Code of Conduct is available online, for further information you can contact compliance@semperitgroup.com.

-The Semperit whistleblowing system enables anyone to report wrongdoing through different channels.
+The Semperit Speak up system enables anyone to report wrongdoing through different channels.

-Employees can post a letter using SEMPERbox, which is located in production sites, email compliance@semperitgroup. com, telephone the dedicated whistleblowing hotline, or get in touch via the online platform "SemperLine".
+Employees can post a letter using SEMPERbox, which is located in production sites, email compliance@semperitgroup.com, telephone the dedicated Speak upline, or get in touch via the online platform "SemperLine".
+In addition to that, employees can also directly contact their line manager or supervisor, HR, global compliance department or local compliance coordinators.

-This special communications platform is managed by an external partner and guarantees that the information provided will be processed securely and confidentially.
-SemperLine is available 24/7 in different languages and therefore plays an active role in ensuring proper conduct within the Semperit Group.
+SemperLine is a special communication platform that is managed by an external partner and guarantees that the information provided will be processed securely and confidentially.
+SemperLine is available 24/7 in different languages to anybody and therefore plays an active role in ensuring proper conduct within the Semperit Group.
 Semperit protects anyone who speaks up in good faith from any retaliation measures, including informal pressure.